shahabshahab2/bkbase/README.md

    #To get the deployments of app

-   b) kubectl get deploymnets -n backbase -o wide
+   b) kubectl get deployments -n backbase -o wide

    #To get the pods of app